-I could not be happier with my chosen profession, Pediatric Dentistry, enabling me to give my all every day of my life to the noblest goal that I can imagine, improving and enriching the lives of children as effectively and sustainably possible.
+I could not be happier with my chosen profession, Pediatric Dentistry, enabling me to give my all every day to the noblest goal that I can imagine, improving and enriching the lives of children as effectively and sustainably as possible.
 Since children are the future of our society, I also feel a unique sense of enrichment resulting from my contribution to the community.
 Oral health care is so fundamental that it must be taught to children to protect them and society from the horrendous costs - economic, social, psychological, communal, etc. - that result from tooth decay, especially among children and young people.

 Making the Dean’s List in my DDS Program at UXX was a significant accomplishment.
 I attribute this achievement to my drive and dedication, coupled with my cultivation of focus, primarily through yoga and as a runner.
 I feel that I have much to contribute to your team in Pediatric Dentistry, especially given that I have earned my Master's Degree in Public Health and am experienced in research, especially concerning issues of oral health and Medicaid.
 I have launched myself on a lifetime focus on the children of the underserved, marginalized social classes and groups, migrants, etc., the children who need me most.
 I look forward to a lifetime of service here in America, primarily to children on Medicaid with regular voluntary, communal outreach through clinics for those with low income and no insurance.